-Copyright 2019 Arizona Regional Multiple Listing Service, Inc. All rights reserved.
-The information related to properties for sale on this website comes in part from the Internet Data Exchange (IDX) Program of the Arizona Regional Multiple Listing Service, Inc. (ARMLS).
+Copyright 2020 Arizona Regional Multiple Listing Service, Inc. All rights reserved.
 All information should be verified by the recipient and none is guaranteed as accurate by ARMLS.
+Indicates a property listed by a real estate brokerage other than iHomefinder, Inc.

 Scottsdale is a city in the eastern part of Maricopa County, Arizona, adjacent to the Greater Phoenix Area.
 Named Scottsdale in 1894 after founder Winfield Scott and incorporated in 1951 with a population of 2,000, the 2015 population of the city is estimated to be 236,839 according to the U.S. Census Bureau.The New York Times described downtown Scottsdale as “a desert version of Miami‘s South Beach” and as having “plenty of late night partying and a buzzing hotel scene.”Scottsdale’s slogan is “The West’s Most Western Town.”